-In general, microbiological and biotechnological applications depend significantly on microbial preservation.
+Ai ucie inio Abstract Document Type: Short Communication In general, microbiological and biotechnological applications depend significantly on microbial preservation.
+In general, microbiological and biotechnological research Received 21/12/2024 Received in revised form 17/01/2025 Accepted 18/02/2025 depend significantly on microbial preservation.
 Researchers and medical professionals have used swabs to transfer and preserve clinical specimens for many years.
 Studies have demonstrated that the synthetic fiber Dacron has a high sample release rate, which is essential for the effectiveness of bacteriological and molecular tests, including the collection of bacterial samples.
-This study evaluated the recovery of five commonly referenced bacteria: Lacticaseibacillus casei IBRC-M 10711, Bacillus subtilis subsp. subtilis IBRC-M 10997, Salmonella enterica subsp. enterica IBRC-M 10707, Staphylococcus aureus subsp. aureus IBRC-M 10917, and Streptococcus mutans IBRC-M 10682 after preservation on Dacron swabs using standard microbiological assays.
+This study evaluated the recovery of five commonly referenced bacteria: Lacticaseibacillus casei IBRC-M 10711, Bacillussubtilis subsp. subtilis IBRC-M 10997, Salmonella enterica subsp. enterica IBRC-M10707, Staphylococcus aureus subsp. aureus IBRC-M 10917, and Streptococcus mutans IBRC-M 10682 after preservation on Dacron swabs using standard microbiological assays.
 The ability of Dacron swabs to retain viable bacteria following two drying methods, freeze-drying and conventional drying methods, and the bacteria recovery was monitored for one year.
-The results showed that all five bacteria maintained their viability for three months after freeze-drying the bacterial cells on Dacron swabs and another conventional carrier, with no discernible differences in their viability percentages.
-B. subtilis was recovered after one year when preserved by both drying methods.
-In contrast, L. casei sustained viability only with the freeze-drying swabs process, and only B. subtilis and L. casei were effectively recovered from the Dacron swabs maintained at 4 °C after one year.
-However, only freeze-dried swabs containing L. casei were recovered.
-So, for medium-term bacterial preservation (viability of about three months), conventional drying methods are a cost-effective and straightforward approach for preserving bacteria on Dacron swabs.
-The results for one-year preservation showed that the type of strain may have a major impact on how effectively bacteria can be preserved using this method.
-Although the freeze-drying method may be more effective in terms of L. casei preservation, more strains need to be assessed before an ultimate decision on the method's suitability for long-term preservation can be made.
+The results showed that all five bacteria maintained their viability for three months by freeze-drying and conventional drying methods, with no discernible differences between them according to comparing viability percentage.
+Among tested bacteria, only B. subtilis and L. casei were effectively recovered after one year when preserved by both drying methods.
+In contrast, L. casei sustained viability only with the freeze-drying process.
+So, for medium-term bacterial preservation (up to three months), conventional drying methods are a cost-effective and straightforward approach for preserving bacteria on Dacron swabs; however, for long-term preservation, one-year results indicate that the type of strain may have a major impact on how effectively bacteria can be preserved using this method.
+Therefore, more strains must be assessed before an ultimate decision on the method's suitability for long-term preservation can be made.
+Published 7/05/2025 Keywords: Bacterial preservation, Dacron swabs, Drying methods, Reference bacteria, Viability